muratk5n/thirdwave/en/README.md

 The grand US strategy, its foundation of the empire is based on meddling in Eurasia.
-Even places like Kosova got military love (whereas Rwanda didn't), bcz of their need to be 'involved'.
+Even places like Kosova got military love (whereas Rwanda didn't), bcz of US need to be 'involved' there.

 ---